tkhq/docs/docs/getting-started/Quickstart-CLI.md

 ---
-id: quickstart
+id: quickstart-cli
-sidebar_position: 2
+sidebar_position: 3
 description: Onboard and sign your first Ethereum transaction
-slug: /getting-started/quickstart
+slug: /getting-started/quickstart-cli
 ---
-# Quickstart
+# Quickstart CLI

 This quickstart will guide you through Turnkey’s onboarding, adding an API key, creating a wallet, and signing your first Ethereum transaction.